 Old State House

-Approaching the Old State House, you’ll see Lady Justice gleaming from atop the golden dome.
-Inside, the Senate and House of Representatives Chambers have been immaculately restored back to their 19th-century aesthetics and are open for you to roam through.
-Check out their exhibits dedicated to notable moments through history like the Amistad Trial and the Prudence Crandall Trials that took place at the Old State House.
+Approaching the Old State House, we can spot Lady Justice gleaming from atop the golden dome.
+Inside, we’ll find Senate and House of Representatives Chambers that have been immaculately restored back to their 19th-century aesthetics—and they’re open for us to roam through.

 Harriet Beecher Stowe Center